ikhsan-muhammad/ikhsan-muhammad.github.io/index.md

-A Detail-oriented Data Analyst with expertise in data wrangling, visualization, and storytelling, backed by strong analytical and problem-solving skills.
+<p class="about"> A Detail-oriented Data Analyst with expertise in data wrangling, visualization, and storytelling, backed by strong analytical and problem-solving skills.
 Actively expanding into Machine Learning and AI, with a focus on NLP and Large Language Models (LLM) to drive impactful solutions.

 I combine technical expertise with collaboration skills, honed through organizing a Data Science Weekend, which strengthened my project management and communication abilities.
 I aim to leverage these skills to create innovative, data-driven solutions for real-world challenges.

 Field of interest: Business Intelligence, Fraud & Transportation analyst, Fine-Tuning, AI Prompting, and geospatial.
-Prog.Languages & Tools: SQL, Python, Metabase, Tableau, Docker, Git.<br>
+Prog.Languages & Tools: SQL, Python, Metabase, Tableau, Docker, Git.</p><br>

 # Data and Machine Learning Selected Project